Discovery+ is the streaming TV home for fans of shows like 90 Day Fiancé, Flip or Flop, Fixer Upper and Gold Rush.

 But is it worth subscribing to another streaming service?
 This review will help you decide.

 What Is Discovery Plus And Is It Worth It?

 Discovery+ features a streaming library of non-fiction and reality shows, plus exclusive original series.
 However, it doesn’t carry live feeds of Discovery-owned networks including HGTV, TLC, Food Network and ID.

-- Cord-cutters or cord-nevers who like non-fiction programming and don’t get enough of it from their existing streaming options.
+- Cord cutters who like non-fiction programming and don’t get enough of it from their existing streaming options.

 - Pay-TV subscribers who want access to Discovery’s library content ad-free.

-- Superfans of Discovery’s shows and personalities who want to stream Discovery+ originals in addition to their pay-TV subscription.
+- Fans of Discovery’s shows and personalities who want to stream Discovery+ originals in addition to their pay-TV subscription.

 If you’re thinking about joining Discovery Plus, I’ve put together this list of things that you need to know before you sign up.
 Let’s get started!

 Discovery+ is one of the more affordable streaming TV options available right now.
 Its ad-supported plan is $4.99 per month and its ad-free plan is $6.99 per month.

 Students can get a discounted price of $2.99 per month for the ad-supported plan.